Afşin-Elbistan power stations: History

-Brought online from 1984 to 1987, Afşin-Elbistan A is one of the largest installed capacity coal-fired power stations in Turkey.
-At the time it was built solar and wind energy was extremely expensive and significant natural gas reserves had yet to be discovered in the country.
-Importing natural gas has cost the country a lot.
-Thus burning Afsin-Elbistan lignite limited the current account deficit.
+Brought online from 1984 to 1987, Afşin-Elbistan A is one of the largest coal-fired power stations in Turkey by installed capacity.
+At the time it was built, solar and wind energy were extremely expensive and significant natural gas reserves had yet to be discovered in the country.
+Importing natural gas has cost the country a lot, thus burning Afsin-Elbistan lignite limited the current account deficit.

-The power station is estimated to emit over 8 million tonnes of CO_{2} per year, over 1% of Turkey's greenhouse gas emissions.
+The power station is estimated to emit over 8 million tonnes of CO_{2} per year, over 1% of Turkey's total greenhouse gas emissions.
 It was depicted on the reverse of the 5000 lira banknotes of 1990–1994.

-In 2005, the environment impact of rehabilitating the plant and also installing FGD was assessed.
+In 2005, the environment impact of refurbishing the plant and also installing FGD was assessed.
 However FGD was not installed at that time and in January 2020, lower flue gas pollution limits came into force.
 The plant was shut down in January 2020 due to local air pollution, but reopened later in 2020.
 Delivery of FGD parts was delayed by the COVID-19 pandemic but the filters were installed in 2021.

 In January 2019, locals complained that the plant had been restarted, causing ash pollution visible in the snow.
 Local MP, Sefer Aycan, said in parliament that he was concerned the plant would add to the industrial pollution of the Aksu and Ceyhan rivers.

 In March 2019, Greenpeace projected the message "These chimneys are spitting poison" onto the plant, to publicise their earlier report claiming that, together with neighbouring Afşin-Elbistan B, the plants were responsible for 17,000 premature deaths.
 The area is a sulfur dioxide air pollution hotspot.
 According to energy analyst Haluk Direskeneli, writing in 2019, FGD was not installed and electrostatic precipitation was inadequate, and "it is futile to repair this power plant".

 The plant was shut down in January 2020, as it did not meet the flue gas emission limits which came into force that month. Çelikler planned to have filters installed by June 2020.
 The plant reopened but complaints of air pollution continued, and in October 2021, it was said by opposition MP Ali Öztunç to be still operating without filters due to company lobbying.
 In 2020, the fuel oil system was replaced by gas and dry flue gas filters were completed; wet flue gas filters were completed in 2021.

 In 2022, a study found levels of chromium and nickel in the soil exceeding regulations and the Climate Change Policy and Research Association alleged that the plant was operating illegally according to environmental laws.
 Little power was generated in 2023, due to damage caused by earthquakes.